World’s largest business accelerator builds on its proven formula for readying cleantech entrepreneurs for market…

 A: Yes, all winnings are taxable and the winners must complete a form W-9 prior to payment.

-Q: Is my company eligible for the competition?
+Q: Is my company eligible for the Accelerator?

 A: Click here for complete details.